Alec Baldwin fatally shoots crew member with prop firearm on film set, authorities say

 A statement from the New Mexico Film Office on Oct.
 6 said the movie’s production company, Rust Movie Productions LLC, would employ 75 crew members, 22 actors and 230 "background talent.”

-The film’s director and producers and a representative for Baldwin, 63, did not immediately respond to emails or phone calls Thursday night.

-“Rust” is a movie about a 13-year-old boy who goes on the run with his estranged grandfather after the accidental killing of a local rancher, according to IMDB.
+"Rust” is a movie about a 13-year-old boy who goes on the run with his estranged grandfather after the accidental killing of a local rancher, according to IMDb.
 The movie, which was set to be filmed this month and next month, is directed by Souza and stars Frances Fisher and Baldwin, who is also producing the film.

-The shooting echoed an accident on a movie set in 1993 in which the actor Brandon Lee, Bruce Lee’s son, was shot and killed during a scene when a bullet that was lodged in the barrel of a gun was discharged along with a blank cartridge.
+The shooting echoed an accident on a movie set in 1993 in which actor Brandon Lee, Bruce Lee’s son, was shot and killed during a scene when a bullet that was lodged in the barrel of a gun was discharged along with a blank cartridge.

+In 1984, actor Jon-Erik Hexum accidentally shot himself in the head and died when he was pretending to play Russian roulette during a TV scene.

+Baldwin, an Emmy Award-winning actor, has had a long career in movies, plays and television shows.
+In one of his best known roles, he played Jack Donaghy, an oblivious, domineering TV executive on the sitcom "30 Rock,” which ran on NBC from 2006-13.

 © 2021 The New York Times Company